scr0-0ge/Da3018-vt2023-project/README.md

 # Da3018-vt2023-project
-Project: a genome assembly graph <br />
+Project: a genome assembly graph

+Lab paperwork include lab log and lab report <br />
+all code include java file, python file and a short 1000 line test data for this project <br />
+all csv file inclide DegreeDistribution.csv and ComponentDensities.csv, you can use python file to visilize the graph <br />

 **Here is how you run the code:** <br />
 **1. javac GenomeAssemblyGraph.java** <br />
 **2. java -Xss1G -Xms25G GenomeAssemblyGraph** <br />